vaibhavBh-0/CodeGreen/README.md

 ![LASSI](/images/CodeGreen_logo.png)

-# Code Green Jam
+# About the Jam

-Large energy demands in high-performance computing (HPC) systems have become a major concern in terms of stress on current power infrastructure and environmental impact from carbon emission [Silva et al. 2024](https://doi.org/10.1016/j.rser.2023.114019).
-For example, current exascale systems require between 24 and 39 MW of power [Top 500](http://www.top500.org/).
-Further, the hyperscale tech companies are seeking facilities that can support gigawatts of power, introducing challenges in expanding existing transmission networks [Miller 2024](https://www.datacenterfrontier.com/hyperscale/article/55021675/the-gigawatt-data-center-campus-is-coming).
+Large energy demands in high-performance computing (HPC) systems have become a major concern in terms of stress on current power infrastructure and environmental impact from carbon emission [(Silva et al. 2024)](https://doi.org/10.1016/j.rser.2023.114019).
+For example, current exascale systems require between 24 and 39 MW of power [(Top 500)](http://www.top500.org/).
+Further, the hyperscale tech companies are seeking facilities that can support gigawatts of power, introducing challenges in expanding existing transmission networks [(Miller 2024)](https://www.datacenterfrontier.com/hyperscale/article/55021675/the-gigawatt-data-center-campus-is-coming).

 While research in developing more energy efficient *hardware* is critical, there remain ample opportunities to *write performant parallel code* that requires less energy consumption.